Updated April 2026

 Can I rent out my holiday home and still be covered?

-If you rent your holiday home to paying guests - even occasionally through platforms like Airbnb or Bookabach - you typically need to notify your insurer.
-Some standard house insurance policies cover occasional short-term letting, while others require a landlord insurance endorsement or a separate policy.
+If you rent your holiday home to paying guests - even occasionally through platforms like Airbnb or Stayz - you typically need to notify your insurer.
+Some standard home insurance policies cover occasional short-term letting, while others require a landlord insurance endorsement or a separate policy.
 Liability cover becomes especially important when hosting guests.
 Failure to disclose rental use could void your policy.

-How much does holiday home insurance cost in NZ?
+How much does holiday home insurance cost in Australia?

-Holiday home insurance typically costs 10 - 30% more than insuring a comparable primary residence.
-For a standard three-bedroom bach, expect to pay roughly $1,800 to $5,000+ per year depending on location, construction type, sum insured and proximity to hazards.
-Coastal and alpine properties, remote locations, and older builds generally attract higher premiums.
+Holiday home insurance typically costs 10-30% more than insuring a comparable primary residence.
+For a standard three-bedroom holiday house, expect to pay roughly $1,500 to $4,000+ per year depending on location, construction type, sum insured and proximity to natural hazards.
+Coastal, bushfire-zone and remote properties generally attract higher premiums.

 What security requirements do insurers have for holiday homes?

 Insurers often require deadlocks on external doors, window locks, and sometimes alarm systems for unoccupied holiday homes.
-Some policies stipulate that the property must be inspected regularly - for example, every 30 days.
+Some policies stipulate that the property must be inspected regularly.
 Failure to meet security requirements could reduce or void a claim.
 Check your policy wording for specific obligations.

 Are coastal holiday homes more expensive to insure?